-The French Class League (FCL) is a season-long academic competition held among the French classes of Monsieur Bracken.
-Each class period competes as its own team, earning points throughout the school year through classroom participation, academic performance, and engagement with the French language.
+The French Class League (FCL) is a season-long academic competition among the French classes of Monsieur Bracken.
+Each class period competes as its own team, earning points throughout the year through participation, academic performance, and engagement with the French language.

-At the end of the regular season, the classes are ranked according to their standings and qualify for the Goeller Cup Playoffs, a multi-round postseason tournament that determines the champion of the French Class League for that school year.
-In each playoff round, two classes compete over multiple class days, with the class winning the majority of statistical categories advancing to the next round.
+At the conclusion of the regular season, teams are ranked and advance to the Goeller Cup Playoffs: a multi-round postseason tournament that determines the champion of the French Class League.
+Each round spans multiple class days, with advancement awarded to the class that wins the majority of five scoring categories.

-New in 2025 are matchups for 3rd and 5th place so that all classes are involved in the playoffs through the entire duration of the 4th quarter.
+Beginning in 2025, additional placement matchups for 3rd and 5th place were introduced, ensuring that all classes remain active in competition throughout the entirety of the fourth quarter.

 The "Regular season" is defined as any period during the school year where the French Class League/La Ligue de la classe de françiais (formerly called Défi ClassDojo) is happening outside of the playoff format.
 It can start as early as August or as late as March.
 Generally speaking, the regular season is comprised of the first three marking periods/quarters of the school year.
 Each quarter would be considered its own competition where students in all classes competed generally against everyone else, with the goal being to accumulate the most points during that quarter.
 At the end of the quarter, the class in first place would receive one victory point in the standings.
 Classes were ranked first by victory points, then by total accumulated points throughout the regular season to determine their ranking and seed for the playoffs.